sunnyjsh/BEE-3900-Robotic-class/readme.md

 # BEE-3900-Robotic-class

-This repo maintains the code used in the BEE3900 course at Cornell University.
+This repo maintains the codes used in the BEE3900 course at Cornell University.